-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 The milk substitute is up to you.
 Canned coconut milk is dreamy for super creamy frosting with a subtle hint of coconut lingering in the background.
 Cashew milk adds a lovely creaminess as well, but both almond milk and soy milk would work well, too.

-You can adjust the amount of dairy-free milk substitute to desired frosting consistency, less if you want a slightly thicker frosting, a bit more for a silkier, creamier texture.
+You can adjust the amount of dairy-free milk substitute to the desired frosting consistency, less if you want a slightly thicker frosting, a bit more for a silkier, creamier texture.

 For the flavor of vanilla but a burst of color to your baked treats, you can add a touch of gluten-free food coloring for a more festive dessert.

-- 1/8 tsp salt
+1/8 teaspoon fine salt

-- 1/4 tsp gluten-free vanilla extract
+1/4 teaspoon gluten-free vanilla extract

-Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
+- Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels—not all brands are created equal.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.